2004 Notre Dame Fighting Irish football team: Schedule

-Season summary
+Preseason

 The 2004 season began with doubts and criticism for the Irish.
 With Julius Jones graduating as fourth-leading rusher in Notre Dame history, the Irish hoped to replace him with a talented recruiting class.
 However, Willingham struggled in his second full year of recruiting and the new class was ranked 30th in the nation.

 Despite signing highly sought after recruit Darius Walker, the 17 man class only included three four-star recruits.

+Game summaries

+BYU

+The season began poorly for the Irish with a loss at BYU.
+Despite Brady Quinn improving at the quarterback position, completing over 50 percent of his passes for 265 yards, the Irish only managed to gain 11 yards rushing.